The Impossibility of Reason: Production

 The Impossibility of Reason was recorded with six-string guitars in drop C tuning, a standard that future albums would follow, and deemphasizes electronic effects.
 Rob Arnold later explained that the higher tuning allows "much more clarity and power to the attack" in comparison to the murky drop A tuning used on Pass Out of Existence.
 Thus, the album has been considered heavier than Chimaira's 2001 debut, yet still bears a melodic side.
-Vocalist Mark Hunter noted the album's musical growth and credited the influence of band's they toured with.
+Vocalist Mark Hunter noted the album's musical growth and credited the influence of bands they toured with.
 He also elaborated that while the sampling featured in their previous album was "ear candy", it would be more focused to "enhance the music" on their 2003 effort.
 Chimaira would continue their progression of heaviness with future albums.

 In an interview, Hunter described The Impossibility of Reason and compared it with the band's prior release:

 "With the new album we give the listener a feeling like they can’t breathe, the songs pound you continuous.
 The breakdowns in the songs don’t go all soft, but stay on the heavy level."

 The production of The Impossibility of Reason was filmed and would be included on the Dehumanizing Process DVD in October 2004.